this-fifo/jutsu/README.md

 >This prop is optional

 ### onJitsi
-Callback function to be called with the jitsi API client when instanciated.
+Callback function to be called with the jitsi API client when instantiated.
 >This prop is optional

 ### any other prop